Pupil Premium Grant Expenditure:

-Total number of pupils eligible for PPG 281
+Total number of pupils eligible for PPG: 273

 Pupil Premium is an additional grant given to students who:

-At Outwood Academy Valley we have developed many robust intervention strategies over a number of years, all of which are designed to support each individual student to achieve their full potential.
-We are proud that we have ‘narrowed the gap’ between different groups of students and fulfil one of our core aims “to raise standards for all students by sustaining and enhancing performance and to develop the whole child”.
+The aim at Outwood Academy Valley is to develop many robust intervention strategies, all of which are designed to support each individual student to achieve their full potential.
+Our aim is to ‘narrow the gap’ between different groups of students and fulfil one of our core aims “to raise standards for all students by sustaining and enhancing performance and to develop the whole child”.

 Uniform has been provided for all Year 6 students who are awarded a place at Outwood Academy Valley, so that all students have an equal starting point.
 This will continue in the future and also includes free uniform for all in year admissions.

 The Academy offers financial assistance for families and students wishing to attend school trips and excursions, this ensures that all students benefit from a variety of experiences designed to enhance life chances and removes what could be a financial barrier.